 An alternative is to set up a permanent element on a home page.
 "For instance, you could build a box on the right-hand side that slides up and down, displaying the site's cookie status."

-For websites that sell products or those that require users to register first, the most straightforward way to secure consent for web cookies is to direct customers to a terms-and-conditions page.
+For websites that sell products or those that require users to register first, the most straightforward way to secure consent for web cookies is to direct customers to a terms-and-conditions page; however, it should be kept in mind that cookie and privacy information should be prominently displayed, and caution should be taken to avoid burying it in a lengthy set of terms and conditions that customers may not read in full.

 Whichever route you choose, the use of web cookies needs to be clearly displayed on your website.
 "Don't make things obscure because this could lead to complaints, or worse, you could be prosecuted," Mackintosh concludes.